The infamous X-Strike.

 - Advance Wars: Dual Strike introduced the Tag system, whereby two COs are selected and switched in and out to make strategic use of their abilities.
 When both of the their power meters are fully charged, they can use a Tag Power, which effectively grants two turns using both of their Super CO Powers in succession.
 Several COs have "Tag Breaks" with one another, which increases the potency of the attack.
 Many of these Tag Breaks are bona fide Game Breakers.

 - Placing several characters in close proximity next to an enemy in Disgaea allows for a percentage chance that the characters will perform a combo attack, up to four characters.
 Disgaea 2 ups the ante by adding Tower Attacks.
 Disgaea 3 takes it even further by allowing a pair of characters to combine almost any two low rank special attacks together with frequently hilarious looking results, and allows for a tower of characters to perform unique specials.
+It also introduces the Magichange system, which allows a monster to transform into a weapon for a human character, enabling the use of a few new special attacks that more often then not have the monster shift back into its normal form to perform a combination strike with their partner.

 - Also, the page quote references the other kind of combo, which consists of ordering several characters to attack a same enemy in succession, granting them an attack bonus.
 By placing your characters correctly, you can cumulate the boosts of both methods (well, not to its full potential, because it would require 12 characters and you're only allowed 10).